 When you compute your net income, you can take a deduction for other miscellaneous expenses that are not subject to 2% of your Montana adjusted gross income.
 These deductions are the same deductions that are allowed on your federal tax return.
-They include a deduction for amounts you paid to purchase organic fertilizer and inorganic fertilizer that is produced as a byproduct of mining or industrial operations in Montana.
-Other deductions you may be allowed are per capita livestock fees imposed for enforcement of the livestock laws of the state and for the payment of bounties on wild animals.
+They include a deduction for amounts you paid to purchase organic fertilizer and inorganic fertilizer that is produced as a by-